icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "Queries do not produce the same HTTP status code."
 }
 ```
-20. If a query fails because the DNS resolution process does not yield an IP address, issue the following error.
+20. Test case [-13019](#id-testCase-13019){ #id-testCase-13019 }: If a query fails because the DNS resolution process does not yield an IP address, issue the following error.
 ```json
 {
   "code": -13019,